-3.6.2.2 2.2.2.2 Corner Treatment
+3.6.2.2 2.2.2.2.
+Corner Treatment

-- Buildings at the corner of prominent intersections should have a corner entrance or an entrance oriented toward each adjacent street. - Special attention should be paid to the architectural style and detail of buildings at prominent intersections, including display windows, façade materials, colors, art features, rooftop elements, and stepbacks. - Source Street, and Normandie Avenue, W. Carson Street, Torrance Boulevard, W. 223rd Street, and Normandie Avenue, should incorporate vertical elements such aslike towers, spires, domes, etc., to actserve as a landmark and orientation point.
+- "" Buildings at the corner of prominent intersections should have a corner entrance or an entrance oriented toward each adjacent street. - " >> Special attention should be paid to the architectural style and detail of buildings at prominent intersections, including display windows, façade materials, colors, art features, rooftop elements, and stepbacks. - " Corner buildings along major roadways (such as S. Vermont Avenue, W. Carson Street, Torrance Boulevard, W. 223rd Street, and Normandie Avenue), should incorporate vertical elements such as like towers, spires, domes, etc., to actserve as a landmark and orientation point.